jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/ninth-month/MinutesForMeetingForWorshipForBusiness.rst

    the post office.
 Could `Lisa`_ pick up a packet of change-of-address with postcards to send to publishers and newsletters from other Meetings.

 2. Cash Flow Report: previously emailed.
-We finally assessments for Colorado Regional Meetings.
+We finally paid assessments for Colorado Regional Meeting.
 Ending balance checking end of Aug $3297.25, down a bit from the prior month `Sarah`_ we are still holding steady.
 No change in emergency or other reserves.
 No change in building funds.
 In Finance Committee meeting report has much more details.
-All total, we paid $1752.00 for the roof instead of $2,000.
+All total, we paid $1752.48 for the roof instead of $2,000.
 Calvert balance down some, total 14,322.00 in building `Molly`_ joy that Cash flow report accepted.